Who Is Christian Slater?

 Born on August 18, 1969, in New York City, Christian Slater landed his first acting job as a child on the soap opera One Life to Live.
-In 1985, he made his film debut at the age of 15.
-During the 1980s, Christian Slater emerged as one of film’s leading young actors with standout parts in films like Heathers (1989), though he also garnered negative press for his off-screen antics.
+Slater emerged as one of Hollywood's leading young actors with standout parts in films like Heathers (1989), though he also garnered negative press for his off-screen antics.
 Following years of mostly supporting roles, the actor received a career boost in 2015 as the titular character of the acclaimed cyber thriller Mr. Robot, for which he received a Golden Globe Award.

 Christian Michael Leonard Slater was born on August 18, 1969, in New York City, and attended Fiorello H. LaGuardia High School of Music & Art and Performing Arts.
 During the 1980s, Christian Slater emerged as one of film’s leading young actors.
 He also became somewhat notorious for his life off-screen.
 The son of an actor and a casting director, Slater landed his first acting job as a child, appearing on the soap opera One Life to Live.

 'The Legend of Billy Jean,' 'The Name of the Rose'

 In 1980 Slater made his Broadway debut in a revival of The Music Man, starring Dick Van Dyke.
 Several more stage roles soon followed in such musical productions as Copperfield (1981) and Merlin (1983).
 In 1985 he made his film debut in The Legend of Billy Jean at the age of 15.
 Slater soon found himself earning strong marks for his supporting role opposite veteran performer Sean Connery in 1986’s historical thriller The Name of the Rose, about a series of murders in a monastery.